All Episodes

 Too expensive to live out.

-Well, I'm gonna save up some money and then move back after I've you know got on my feet, but yeah, it's it's things like the extremely liberal things like the bus stop uh taking down the cookie scented posters that just go too far.
+But yeah, it's things like the extremely liberal things like the bus stop, taking down the cookie-scented posters that just go too far.

-Well, let me let me ask which which reason given for taking down the cookie-scented strips at the bus stop offends you the most.
+Well, which reason given for taking down the cookie-scented strips at the bus stop offends you the most?

-Which of those two excuses to you is the most absurd?
+Which of those two excuses do you use the most absurd?

 There's the one about how poor people can't afford cookies, so they'll be offended by the scent of cookies.